dimitri-nicolo/calico/master/getting-started/kubernetes/upgrade-cnx.md

 ---
-title: Upgrading a Kubernetes cluster with Calico to CNX
+title: Upgrading a Kubernetes cluster with Calico to Tigera Secure EE
 ---

 ## Prerequisite